mrwine/dhis2-digital-academy-support/Documentation/Check-list before Academy starts.md

 - No background noise
 - Being isolated in a room
 - Preferably having a headset
-- Make sure to talk to the right participants

 Full guidelines on Zoom available on: https://docs.google.com/document/d/1d-BbgvAj5zOnLfWR2d_9_qyxMf2sseOIcXmkHDSR0hU/edit?usp=sharing